 This recipe goes out to all of you fall flavor lovers!
 Not only are these super moist muffins packed with pumpkin flavor, they’re also topped with two more of my fall favorites: maple and cinnamon streusel.

-The streusel crumb couples with the light maple glaze makes these some of the best fall muffins you’ll ever taste.
+- A thick maple glaze makes these some of the best fall muffins you’ll ever taste.

 They’re so delicious that you’ll want to make them all year long, no matter the season!